jaberjaber23/jaberjaber23/README.md

 <br>
 ```
-Building AGI on an RTX 1080
+building agi on an rtx 1080
 ```

 <br>